 Host a subgrantee learning community.
-Eleven grantees used funds to host a subgrantee learning community.
+Sixteen grantees used funds to host a subgrantee learning community.
 These learning communities provided the opportunity for SE grantees to present information and for the subgrantees to learn from each other.
-For example, one grantee reported pairing new subgrantees with those who were more experienced.
+For example, one grantee reported pairing new subgrantees with those who were more experienced, and another grantee described hosting regional summits where local subgrantee cohorts were brought together both in-person and virtually to learn from each other and share information.

 Provide governing board training.
-Ten grantees reported using TA set-aside funds for governing board training.
+Sixteen grantees reported using TA set-aside funds for governing board training.
 Some grantees conducted the training themselves, whereas others contracted for this service.
-Grantees also reported developing learning modules and a video series related to governing board training and effective governance.
+Several grantees also reported developing learning modules, and one grantee developed a governing board training and effective governance video series that is publicly available on the SE website.

 Identify/recruit potential applicants.
-Nine grantees reported using the TA set-aside funds to help identify and recruit potential applicants.
-Recruitment activities included developing materials and conducting outreach to potential developers in the state, as well as reaching out to known CMOs to bring them into the state.
+Fourteen grantees reported using a portion of their TA set-aside funds to help identify and recruit potential applicants.
+Recruitment activities included developing materials and conducting outreach to potential developers in the state, as well as reaching out to known charter management organizations (CMOs) to bring them into the state.

 Contract with a vendor to work with applicants.
-Eight grantees reported contracting with a vendor to work with applicants.
-Typically, this was the same contractor engaged to work with the subgrantees, but the focus was on providing application assistance.
+Nine grantees reported contracting with a vendor to work with applicants.
+Typically, this was the same contractor engaged to work with the subgrantees, but the focus was on providing pre-award application assistance.
 In some cases, these contractors also helped with the recruitment of potential applicants.

-SE Activities to Support Subgrantees to Meet the Needs of Students with Disabilities and English Learners
+SE Activities for Ensuring Subgrantees Are Equipped to Meet the Needs of Students with Disabilities and ELs

-All 19 SE grantees completed a follow-up survey asking about the funds they used and the specific activities they engaged in to ensure subgrantees were equipped to meet the needs of students with disabilities and ELs.
-SE grantees used a variety of funding sources to ensure this.
-Of the 19 SE grantees included in this report, 14 used CSP TA set-aside funds on activities related to students with disabilities and 13 used these funds on activities related to ELs.
-Six grantees used a portion of their 3% administrative funds for these purposes.
-Additional sources of funding included other federal funds, state funds, and other grant funds (Figure 3).
+All 27 grantees were engaged in efforts related to students with disabilities, and 26 engaged in efforts related to ELs.7 The SE grantees used a variety of funding sources to support schools in meeting the needs of students with disabilities and ELs.
+Of the 27 grantees included in this report, 19 used CSP TA set-aside funds on activities related to students with disabilities, and 18 used their funds for activities related to ELs.
+Eight grantees also reported using a portion of their CSP 3% administrative funds for these purposes.
+Additional sources of funding included other federal funds, state funds, and other grant or foundation funds (Figure 3).

-The grantees responded to an open-ended item asking them to describe the specific activities they engaged in to help subgrantees meet the needs of students with disabilities and ELs.
-Their responses were tallied based on the activities described.
-This survey was not limited to activities funded through CSP grant funds, but all funding sources as described above.
-As seen in Figure 4, common ways in which the SE grantees were ensuring subgrantees were able to meet the needs of all students included offering TA to subgrantees, working in partnership with the SEA, conducting ongoing monitoring and audits, providing training and professional development, and requiring information during the application process.
-In nearly all cases, SE grantees were engaged in similar activities for both students with disabilities and ELs, with only the topics changing; as such, activities are reported in the aggregate across both of these student populations.
+Figure 3 identifies grantee responses to an open-ended item asking them to describe the specific activities they engaged in to help subgrantees meet the needs of students with disabilities and ELs.
+Themes were identified and tallied from their responses.
+This survey was not limited to activities funded through CSP grant funds but included all funding sources as described above.
+As can be seen in Figure 4, common ways in which the SE grantees supported subgrantees in meeting the needs of all students included offering TA to subgrantees, working in partnership with the SEA, conducting ongoing monitoring and audits, providing training and professional development, and requiring information during the application process.
+In nearly all cases, SE grantees were engaged in similar activities for both students with disabilities and ELs, with only the topics changing; as such, activities are reported in the aggregate across both these student populations.